spalger/gulp-jshint/README.md

 ## Options

-You can pass in a splitter option which defaults to `\r\n`. fileName is mandatory.
+You can pass in any options and it passes them straight to JSHint.
+Look at their README for more info.

 ## LICENSE